Dynamic Asynchronous Iterations: Dynamic asynchronous iterations

 where $\async^t_i(x)$ is the state of node $i$ at time $t$ starting from state $x$. \end{definition} If a node is not currently participating then it adopts its non-participating state.
 If it is participating at time $t$ but was not participating at the time $t-1$ then it must have just (re)joined the computation and it therefore adopts its initial state.
-If the node is a continuing participant and is inactive at time $t$ then its state remains unchanged.
+If the node is a continuing participant and is inactive at time~$t$ then its state remains unchanged.
 Otherwise, if it is active at time $t$, it updates its state in accordance with the data received from the other nodes in the computation.

-Note that at time $t$ nodes can use data from any node in $V$ rather than just the current set of participants $\rho(t)$.
+Note that in the latter case at time $t$ nodes can use data from any node in $V$ rather than just the current set of participants $\rho(t)$.
 Hence nodes that are currently participating may end up processing messages from nodes that are no longer participating in the current epoch.
-Also note that this new model is a strict generalisation of the static model as the static definition of $\delta$ is immediately recovered by setting $\eta(t) = 0$ and $\pi(0) = V$.
+Also note that this new model is a strict generalisation of the static model as the static definition of $\delta$ is immediately recovered by a schedule with the constant epoch and participants functions $\eta(t) = 0$ and $\pi(0) = V$.